 When working on film projects that have been filmed across multiple devices, you’ll have inevitably bumped into this issue.
 The issue of having various frame sizes and resolutions.
-To correct this, you will need to resize the videos in Premiere Pro.
+To correct this, you will need to resize videos in Premiere Pro.

 This can also be if you’re working on a collaborative project where multiple people have sent images or videos.
 The devices will differ, giving you numerous different scales and sizes to work with.

 But, fear not!
-In today’s article, we will look into how you can resize videos in Premiere Pro.
+In today’s article, we will look into how you can resize video in Premiere Pro.
 In today’s article, we will show you how to resize a video in Premiere Pro with multiple different offerings to suit you.

 How to resize videos in Premiere Pro

 Here are the different methods in which you can resize videos in Premiere Pro.
 Have a look at each process and determine which suits your project best.

 The first method to resize your video in Premiere Pro is the “Scale to Frame Size” method.
 To “Scale to Frame Size” simply: